flashmobwalk/flashmob/README.md

 |--------------------|---------|---------|------------|
 | m5.12xlarge        |  102.95 |  263.64 |   233.67   |
 | c5n.18xlarge       |  106.38 |  320.06 |   272.30   |

-### UK and Yahoo Graphs

-- UK-Union: This graph is downloaded from [here](http://law.di.unimi.it/datasets.php).
-The downloaded graph is highly compressed.
-The tool to decompress it can also be found [here](http://law.di.unimi.it/index.php).

-- Yahoo: This graph is downloaded from [here](https://webscope.sandbox.yahoo.com/).
-One needs a Yahoo! account and needs to fill an application to get the graph data.

 ## Extended FlashMob Options